 The projection of the mapping “Somni de Llum” – Dream of Light – took place in Barcelona during the Santa Eulalia festivities, Llum BCN, in February 2015.
 This project was the result of a collaboration between the designer Franc Aléu and the ELISAVA School.
 With five teammates, we developed a two-minute video which was projected on the facade of the Barcelona City Council’s Building.
 The audiovisual conceptualisation and formalisation of each phase of the project aimed to associate art and technology through a dynamic sequence of images.
 This mapping work was considered a successful way to invite the public to celebrate the city's festivity.

 From Beijing to Barcelona: Abstract Art Exhibition

 Project designed with Chunyao Fang – Pataicola

 Pataicola is a Chinese artist from Beijing, who has been exhibiting her artworks in Barcelona's public spaces, until to find the right emplacement in a small street of Gracia's district.
-The experiment's aim was to find the right place within the urban realm where to hang the artworks, while taking account of the sunlight, the walls' materials and street's atmospheres that the surround the artist in her walk.
+The experiment's aim was to find suitable places within the urban realm where to hang the artworks, while taking account of the sunlight, the walls' materials and street's atmospheres that the surround the artist throughout her walk.